https://open.spotify.com/episode/6uEAZwlNbKf7TW6cdjfXhn Home | The Safety Initiative

 Health - Friends - Family - Personal Growth - Professional Competence

-Incorporating the #MarathonMindset, Tim Irving intentionally moves within his five primary pillars of Health, Friends, Family, Personal Growth and Professional Competence and ensures all decisions fall within this framework.
+Incorporating the #MarathonMindset, Tim Irving intentionally moves within his five pillars of Health, Friends, Family, Personal Growth and Professional Competence and ensures all decisions fall within this framework.
 The #MarathonMindset is not a fad, short term solution or a quick fix, to better performance, it is a lifestyle.
 Tim has an ability to align his lifelong athletic experience with his professional accomplishments just as an athletic coach would develop a training plan for an athlete or an executive leader would implement an organization's strategic plan.

 Services